-The Hillcrest AIDS Centre Trust (HACT) is a registered non-profit organisation dedicated to tackling the HIV/AIDS pandemic through sustainable interventions including prevention, care, community empowerment and community outreach.
+The Hillcrest AIDS Centre Trust (HACT) is a registered non-profit organisation dedicated to tackling the HIV/AIDS pandemic through holistic, multifaceted and sustainable interventions including prevention, care, community empowerment and community outreach.

 Founded in 1990 by the Hillcrest Methodist Church, our geographical focus area is the rural and poverty-torn communities of the Valley of 1000 Hills region of KwaZulu-Natal - one of the epicentres of the HIV/AIDS pandemic with HIV-infection rates of up to 40-60%.
 Click here to view a timeline of our history.